- What is index linking?

-- Harry takes out a buildings insurance policy, with a sum insured of £200,000 for the rebuild value.
+- Harry takes out a buildings insurance policy for his warehouse and office, with a sum insured of £200,000 for the rebuild value.

-- The house suffers fire damage, and Harry makes a claim for £3,000.
+- The warehouse suffers fire damage, and Harry makes a claim for £150,000.

-- Because Harry valued his house at 80% of its true value, the insurer decides that Harry is only 80% insured.
+- The insurer decides that Harry is only 66% insured.

-Indexation keeps a valuation accurate and valid.
-If your policy is index linked, the rebuild value of your home will be updated when you renew.
-Index linking means that you don’t have to worry about the fluctuating value of your home and trying to calculate the rebuild cost each time your policy is renewed.
+Index linking assists in keeping a valuation accurate and valid.
+If your policy is index linked, the rebuild value of your property will be updated when you renew.
+This means that you don’t have to worry about the fluctuating value of your property and trying to calculate the rebuild cost each time your policy is renewed.